Progressive Binarization with Semi-Structured Pruning for LLMs

-\textbf{Fine-Stage: Selecting Pruning Elements.$\quad$} Once the pruning parameter $N$ is assigned in the coarse-stage, we proceed to search for the specific pruning elements within each layer.
-Inspired by BiLLM~\cite{huang2024billm}, we utilize the Hessian matrix to evaluate the importance of elements in the weight matrix.
-The Hessian-based score matrix is defined as $s_i = \frac{w_i^2}{\left[\mathbf{H}^{-1}\right]_{ii}^2}$, where \( \mathbf{H} \) denotes the Hessian matrix of the layer, and \( w_i \) represents the original value of each element.
-Based on the given $N$:$M$ ratio and the corresponding $s_i$ values, we select the top $N$ elements with the largest $s_i$ values from every $M$ consecutive elements to retain.
+\textbf{Fine-Stage: Selecting Pruning Elements.$\quad$} Once the pruning ratio $N/M$ is assigned in the coarse-stage, we proceed to search for the specific pruning elements within each layer.
+We revisit the impact of pruning on model error.
+Inspired by~\cite{hassibi1993optimal}, we derive the relationship between pruning and error increase under a second-order approximation, and present the corresponding formulation in Theorem~\ref{theo}.
+The full proof is provided in the supplementary material.
+Since our objective is to minimize the increase in error caused by pruning, we directly adopt the following score to guide element selection: $s_q = \frac{w_q^2}{\left[\mathbf{H}^{-1}\right]_{qq}^2}$.
+This criterion is theoretically guaranteed to minimize the error increase introduced by pruning under a second-order approximation.
+Based on the given $N$:$M$ ratio and the corresponding $s_q$ values, we select the top $N$ elements with the largest $s_i$ values from every $M$ consecutive elements to retain.
 The other $M-N$ elements are selected for pruning.